-These financial statements have been prepared under the historical cost convention, as modified by the revaluation of certain classes of property, plant and equipment.
+These financial statements have been prepared under the historical cost convention.

 Critical accounting estimates

 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 1(r).
 Estimates and underlying assumptions are reviewed on an ongoing basis.